camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/air-gapped-installation.md

 ```

 - Keycloak is a dependency for Camunda Identity and PostgreSQL is a dependency for Keycloak.
-- Elasticsearch is a dependency for Zeebe, Operate, Tasklist and Optimize.
+- Elasticsearch is a dependency for Zeebe, Operate, Tasklist, and Optimize.

-The values for the dependencies Keycloak and PostgreSQL can be set in the same hierarchy.
+The values for the dependencies Keycloak and PostgreSQL can be set in the same hierarchy:

 ```yaml
 identity: